fewagner/cait/README.rst

     $ pip install cait

-Have a look at the :ref:`installation-page` page for more installation options/tips.
+Have a look at the Installation page for more installation options/tips.
 You can now import the library in Python:

 .. code:: python